 It doesn’t matter if the person you’re learning with has been driving for decades and considers themselves to be one of the best drivers on the road, if they aren’t qualified to teach, then they’re not worth your time.
 In order to become an ADI, prospective instructors have to pass three tests and build up experience with teaching learners.
 After becoming an ADI, they also have to pass a standards check every four years.
 Needless to say, DVSA-approved instructors are well worth their salt.

 The DVSA carefully regulates all of its instructors, ensuring they follow a strict set of rules and specifications.
-For starters, the DVSA conducts a criminal record check for people applying to become an ADI.
+For starters, the DVSA conducts a criminal record check for people applying to become a PDI or ADI.
 They continue to conduct these checks when an ADI re-registers every four years.
 ADIs also need to be a ‘fit and proper’ person according to the DVSA (adhering to high personal and professional standards).
 Essentially, if the DVSA deems someone a risk to learners, they’ll be scratched off the ADI register.

 Your driving instructor is responsible for your safety during lessons and for preparing you to take to the roads unsupervised.
 If they’re not properly qualified, they could end up passing on their bad habits to you.
 If you’re not taught the right skills, you could not only fail your driving test, but also end up endangering yourself and other road users.
 Additionally, if you’re learning with an illegal instructor, odds are, they’re not properly insured.